 The Universal Data Collection Agent (UDCA) is a service running within the data collection pod in the runtime plane that extracts analytics, trace, and deployment status data and sends it to the UAP.

 For more information, see Trace, analytics, and deployment status data collection.

 About the management plane

-The management plane is hosted in the cloud by Apigee.
+The management plane runs on Google Cloud Platform.
 It includes administrative services such as:

-- Hybrid UI: Provides a UI for developers to create and deploy API proxies, configure policies, create API products, and create developer apps.
-Administrators can use the Edge UI to monitor deployment status.
+- Apigee hybrid UI: Provides a UI for developers to create and deploy API proxies, configure policies, create API products, and create developer apps.
+Administrators can use the Apigee hybrid UI to monitor deployment status.